25-year-old UGA grad missing after leaving work at metro Atlanta Publix

-GWINNETT COUNTY, Ga. - A family is desperate for answers after a 25-year-old University of Georgia graduate disappeared after leaving work as a pharmacist at a metro Atlanta Publix.
+WALTON COUNTY, Ga. - A family is desperate for answers after a 25-year-old University of Georgia graduate disappeared after leaving work as a pharmacy intern at a metro Atlanta Publix.

 Alvin Ahmed was last seen leaving the grocery store in Loganville around 9:15 p.m.
-Monday.
+Monday after picking up some groceries for his mother.

+Police say Ahmed's car was still in the store parking lot.
+It was unlocked and appeared to have been rummaged through.
+The groceries he bought on his way out of the store were still inside the car.

+"The groceries where in the car, the white coat he wears was thrown in the back and the glove box was open," Lt.
+David Hunt of the Loganville police told Regan.

-The brother of Ahmed told Channel 2's Tom Regan it is out of character for the 25-year-old to not return home after work.
+Ahmed's brother told Channel 2's Tom Regan it is out of character for the 25-year-old to not return home after work.
+Family members spent Wednesday handing out fliers to shoppers, seeking any help they can get.

+"When my mom told me he didn't come home, we thought he went out or something," Kathy Ahmed told Regan.
+"That was not the case."

 DEVELOPING: Family, police search for missing UGA grad who disappeared after leaving work at a local grocery store where he works as a pharmacist.
 Latest details on Channel 2 Action at 4pm. pic.twitter.com/m9uJblfniC— Tom Regan (@tomreganWSB) July 18, 2018